thiennp/frontend-mastery-hub/levels/165/README.md

-# Level 165: Mobile Performance Optimization
+# Level 165: Progressive Enhancement

 ## Overview
-This level focuses on mobile performance optimization and provides comprehensive learning materials, examples, and projects.
+This level focuses on progressive enhancement and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of mobile performance optimization
+- Understand the core concepts of progressive enhancement
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns